 Are you looking for a fantastic new smartphone, without spending premium prices?
-There are plenty of brilliant mid-range devices currently on the market, created by world-renowned manufacturers like Apple, Samsung and Sony.
+There are plenty of brilliant mid-range devices currently on the market, created by world-renowned manufacturers.

 To make things even easier, we've handpicked some of the best smartphones that you can pick up for less than £400.
 All boast amazing specs, sleek designs and impressive cameras, making them incredible value for money.
 (All prices correct at time of publishing)